ken-foster/ken-foster.github.io/index.md

 ### Other
 I’ve got a pretty interesting and diverse background outside of my work as an analyst.
 Ask me about my time with…
-- The Milken Institute, an internship where I helped put on their 2021 Global Conference.
+- **The Milken Institute**, an internship where I helped put on their 2021 Global Conference.
-- The U.S. Census Bureau, where I was an enumerator for the 2020 Census.
-I did this because I wanted to learn, at the most elemental level, how data essential to policy decisions is gathered
+- **The U.S. Census Bureau**, where I was an enumerator for the 2020 Census.
+I joined because I wanted to learn, at the most elemental level, how data essential to policy decisions is gathered
-- Knott’s Berry Farm, the Southern California theme park.
+- **Knott’s Berry Farm**, the Southern California theme park.
 I worked through my undergrad as a technician for their live shows.
-I love live music, so this was a fabulous way to pay for college.
+I love live music, so this was a fun way to pay for college.

 ## INDEPENDENT PROJECTS
 ### NCES Data Repository